 The Global Health Certificate addresses the needs and challenges of providing medical care in under-resourced areas, to displaced refugees, and to US residents who travel internationally.
 Elyse Watkins, DHSc, PA-C, DFAAPA oversees this certificate.
 Courses include:

-The PA Education Certificate is for current PA faculty or clinically practicing PAs who want to transition into PA Education.
-The courses are designed to meet the faculty development needs of a PA program faculty member.
+The Medical Education Certificate is designed to allow clinically practicing PAs or current doctorally-educated PA faculty the option to complete doctoral level coursework designed to meet their development needs.
 Mark Archambault, DHSc, PA-C, DFAAPA oversees this certificate.
 Courses include:

 Healthcare Administration and Management

 The Healthcare Administration and Management certificate is for PAs who want to assume upper-level administrative positions in healthcare systems, organizations, and industry.
 The courses are designed to provide PA leaders with advanced training in organizational behavior, leadership, healthcare administration, and management principles.
-Tom Colletti, DHSc, PA-C, DFAAPA oversees this certificate.
+Laura Witte, PhD, PA-C oversees this certificate.
 Courses include:

 Every day, PAs are taking on more responsibility in healthcare settings and advancing their profession.
 This certificate prepares PAs to take a leadership role in their organization and advocate for themselves and the profession.
 Courses include: